-(NEW) All Public Presentations MUST be pre-scheduled through Fair Entry when completing your entries.
+All Public Presentations MUST be pre-scheduled through Fair Entry when completing your entries.

 - 00. Cloverbud Public Presentation - 01.
 Public Presentations: 4-H member may give a formal demonstration, illustrated talk, recitation, speech, or dramatic interpretation presentation.
 The class is open to all 4-H members.
 Presentations must be scheduled in advance. - 02.
-Building Exhibit Teen Evaluator: Any teen, 12 and older, may participate as a teen evaluator.
-Teen evaluators will work with adult evaluators to evaluate exhibits, give constructive comments, and make recommendations for placing.

-- 03. County Fair Press Corps: Members ages 12 and over may participate as a county fair press corps member.
+Exhibit Building Judging Assistant: Any teen, 12 and older, may participate as a judging assistant.
+Teen assistants will work with adult evaluators to record exhibit judging results and learn the evaluation process. - 03.
+County Fair Press Corps: Members ages 12 and over may participate as a county fair press corps member.
 Responsibilities will include covering different 4-H shows and fair activities, taking digital pictures, and writing short news articles about the different activities.
 Members will cover two fair activities and develop a news story about each.
 Articles need to be e-mailed to the CCE Office by July 31st for publication in the "Livingston Livewire" to receive premium. - 04.
 Exhibit Building Activity Leader: Any 4-H member (9 years or older).
 Activity Leaders welcome visitors to the building and engage them in hands-on activities and/or read a 4-H appropriate book.
 Activities can be borrowed from CCE office or supplied by member.
 Activity Leader time slots are two hours in length.
 Parent supervision required for 4-H members under 12 years old.
 Premiums will be awarded for multiple shifts. - 05.
 Ice Cream Booth Attendant: Any 4-H member (9 years or older) is responsible for maintaining a clean sanitary area, serving the public, counting change.
 Time slots are two hours in length.
 Premiums will be awarded once, but you can sign up for multiple shifts.
 Parent supervision required for 4-H members under 12 years old. - 06.
 Food Stand Worker: Any 4-H member (9 years or older) is responsible for maintaining a clean sanitary area, serving the public, counting change, and following the supervisors' directions.
 Times to be arranged.
 Additional incentive Work 6+ hours and receive a 4-H hat, bag, or t-shirt.
 Premiums will be awarded for multiple shifts.